szmcdull/websocket-client/README.md

 ### Reconnecting

 There is a built-in reconnection which invokes after 1 minute (default) of not receiving any messages from the server.
-It is possible to configure that timeout via `client.ReconnectTimeoutMs`.
+It is possible to configure that timeout via `client.ReceiveTimeoutMs`.
 Also, there is a stream `ReconnectionHappened` which sends information about a type of reconnection.
 However, if you are subscribed to low rate channels, it is very likely that you will encounter that timeout - higher the timeout to a few minutes or call `PingRequest` by your own every few seconds.

 In the case of remote server outage, there is a built-in functionality which slows down reconnection requests (could be configured via `client.ErrorReconnectTimeoutMs`, the default is 1 minute).